loicreynier/nixpkgs-lor/docs/template.md

 <!-- editorconfig-checker-enable -->

 The subsequent packages are no longer being maintained within this repository.
-The last updated derivation of these packages can be found in the `./pkgs-old` folder.

 - `fira-math`: available in [`nixpkgs`][fira-math]
 - `gen-license`: available in [`nixpkgs`][gen-license]